 Psychoticism: When an individual engages in risky and irresponsible behavior.
 People with high psychoticism usually have a more aggressive temperament.

 Extraversion: When an individual engages in a lot of social activities.
-Also, an extravert is considered “under-aroused” and their cortical arousal can be measured with skin conductance.
+Also, an extravert is considered "under-aroused," and their cortical arousal can be measured with skin conductance.
+Skin conductance measures the skin's electrical conductivity, which increases with sweat gland activity.
+In extroverts, who are considered "under-aroused," this method helps assess their level of arousal during social activities.

 Neuroticism: When an individual’s mood and emotions fluctuate more than normal.
 Eysenck said these people experienced more flight-or-fight reactions than most people.

 Again, these are all on spectrums.
-Eysenck theorized that we all displayed some level of all of these traits, but we just express them in different degrees.
+Eysenck theorized that we all displayed some level of these traits, but we just expressed them differently.
 Part of his theory comes from the belief that our personality traits come from our genetics.

 Big Five

-These are the Big Five, also known as the OCEAN Theory or Five Factor Model.
+These are the Big Five, the OCEAN Theory, or the Five Factor Model.
 Similar to the PEN Model, OCEAN is an acronym for five different traits that all humans display some degree of.

 Take some time to think about your personality traits.
 You certainly have a lot of ways to assess the traits that you hold.
 Family and friends probably already have a few choice words to describe your personality.

-The more you reflect on your personality (and remember, these traits are objective,) the more you can understand yourself.
+The more you reflect on your personality and remember that these traits are objective, the more you can understand yourself.
 This self-awareness will help you find and approach opportunities that best fit your personality traits.
-If you know that you are an introvert, you can use this knowledge to create a schedule or pursue opportunities that allow introverts to shine.
+If you know you are an introvert, you can use this knowledge to create a schedule or pursue opportunities that allow introverts to shine.